RosboneMako/MakoIR/README.md

 # Mako IR VST
-* JUCE VST3 Guitar Speaker Sim.
+* JUCE VST3 Guitar Speaker Simulation
 * Demo JUCE program.
+Sample code.
 * Tested on Windows only.
 * Written in Visual C++ 2022.
 * Written for new programmers, not complicated.